Cheng-Ian-Liu/flexRAN-docker-image-dependencies/README.md

 Follow this article to install the RT kernel for Ubuntu 22.04, beta version: https://ubuntu.com/blog/real-time-ubuntu-released

-You need Ubuntu Pro subscription in order to install RT kernel patch.
+A Ubuntu Pro subscription is needed in order to install RT kernel patch.
 To attach your machine to a Pro subscription, please run:

 ```
 pro attach <free token>